asahicantu/obsidian/Presentations/HelloStavanger/Notes raw.md

 Some day I will day
 I am biased
 I am wrong
+I sleep
+I get tired
+## We are breaking down
+for excitement excess
+misuse of words

+## The choices we make every day
 ____
 # Redefinition to avoid our present mistakes
 War